J0hann3/Minishell/README.md

 valgrind --track-origins=yes --leak-check=full --show-leak-kinds=all --track-fds=yes --trace-children=yes

 builtins:
-◦ echo with option -n							|	Done
+◦ echo with option -n							|	Done		ok
 ◦ pwd with no options							|	Done
 ◦ env with no options or arguments				|	Done
 ◦ cd with only a relative or absolute path		|	Done
-◦ export with no options						|	Done
+◦ export with no options						|	Done		ok
 ◦ unset with no options							|	Done
 ◦ exit with no options							|	Done